Originally published 7/8/22, updated 10/2/23.

 How much do Medicare and Medicaid cost?

-For Medicare, employees typically won’t have to pay a premium for Part A. However, deductibles and coinsurance apply.
-For Part B, the standard premium for 2022 is $170.10.
-Employees who earn more than $91,000 per year, or couples that earn more than $182,000 per year, must pay more.
+For Medicare, beneficiaries typically won’t have to pay a premium for Part A. However, deductibles and coinsurance apply.
+For Part B, the standard premium for 2023 is $164.90 each month.
+Employees who earn more than $97,000 per year, or couples that earn more than $194,000 per year, must pay more.
 This fee is typically deducted from Social Security or Railroad Retirement payments.
 Deductibles and coinsurance also apply for Part B. Medicare Part C and Part D coverage require employees to pay out of pocket.

 For Medicaid, employees may qualify for no-cost healthcare services.
 Sometimes, employees may have to pay a small copay.
 Vision and dental coverage may also require a copay.

-Can employees be eligible for Medicare and Medicaid at the same time?
+Can employees have Medicare and Medicaid at the same time?

 Yes!
 Employees can qualify and sign up for both programs if they are over 65 or have a qualifying disability plus meet their state’s Medicaid income criteria.
 Dual enrollees typically use Medicare as their primary coverage, while Medicaid serves as their supplemental insurance.